Follow these 3 easy steps to Encrypt Java Class Files (.DEX)

 In Android, compiled Java/Kotlin code resides in

 classes.dex files (see structure of Android applications).
-The common toolbox to reverse engineer DEX files contains Disassemblers such as baksmali and dex2jar and decompilers such as jadx and jdgui.
+The common tools to reverse engineer DEX files are disassemblers such as baksmali and dex2jar and decompilers such as jadx and jdgui.
 The purpose of code packing with Appdome APPCode Packer is to make these tools ineffective and even unusable.
 To do this, Appdome encrypts all DEX files not needed for app initialization, making it impossible for disassemblers to find the original code.
 At run-time, Appdome’s code will decrypt the encrypted DEX files and allow the app to continue working as usual.

 This obfuscation technique provides the following benefits: